ZoomPhant/zoomphant.github.io/docs/manual/04_templates/prom/index.md

-Click the "**Add MP Template**" button on the top left corner, the **Create MP Template** dialog will be brought up.
+Click the "**Add Custom Plugin**" button on the top left corner, the **Create Custom Plugin** dialog will be brought up.
 Here you shall give your plugin a name and select the Template Type to **Prometheus Exporter**.

 ![image-20240410100010272](./image-20240410100010272.png)